cop3402fall19/syllabus/projects/lexical_specification.md

 ### Whitespace

-All whitespace (spaces, newlines, tabs, etc) should be ignored.
-All other nonprintable characters are a lexer errors, except for end-of-file.
+Whitespace (spaces, newlines, tabs, etc) can appear between any tokens and should be ignored.
+This means that a newline can appear between any tokens, and not necessarily at the end of a statement.
+All other nonprintable characters are a lexer errors.